slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A lie has many variations, the truth none."
 -- African proverb*
 - In a world of propaganda, the truth is always a conspiracy.
--->
+- Exactitude in not truth. -- Henry Matisse
+- there are 3 truths: my truth, your truth and teh truth. -- chinese proverb
+- it is easier for teh world to accept a simple lie than a complex truth. -- alexis de tocqueville -->

 Truth does not mind to be questioned.
 A lie does not like being challenged.